Are you pre-qualified or pre-approved for a loan?

 b.
 Most recent quarterly retirement statement

 We’ll review your mortgage options and submit your application to the lender that best meets your needs.
 Once the application process is complete you will receive a pre-approval letter indicating the amount your lender is willing to lend you for your home.
-When submitting your offer to a seller, a pre-approval letter will give you the competitive advantage.
+When submitting your offer to a seller, a pre-approval letter will give you a competitive advantage.
 It will show the seller that you are approved and now the home has to get approved.

 **A pre-approval letter is not binding on the lender; it is subject to an appraisal of the home you wish to purchase and certain other conditions.
 If your financial situation changes (e.g. you lose your job), interest rates rise or a specified expiration date passes, your lender must review your situation and recalculate your mortgage amount accordingly.